barumau/PanGlobish/English/201_lecion_1.md

 9. mi's name is _ _ _ _ _ _.
 10. mi is _ _ _ _ _ _.
 11. mi is hapi.
-12. wi is hapi to mite tu/yu.
+12. wi is hapi du mite tu/yu.